 (b) the supply of a specialised orthosis to which a fee or charge set out in Schedule 1 Division 5 applies; or

-(c) the supply of a surgically implanted prosthesis to which a fee or charge set out in Schedule 1 Division 6 applies.
+(c) the supply of a surgically implanted prosthesis to which a fee or charge set out in Schedule 1 Division 6 applies; or

+(d) a service to which a charge under clause 10A applies.

+[Clause 5 amended: SL 2020/5 cl.
+5.]

 6. Compensable patients

 (1) Except as provided in subclause (2), the fees and charges set out in Schedule 1 Division 2 apply in respect of —